AlexP-Coding/ClassManager/README.md

 # ClassManager - Turmas

-Class management system for the course of Distributed Systems @ist.
+Class management distributed system for the course of Distributed Systems @ist.

-This project was implemented using gRPC and gossip for communication protocols.
+This project was implemented using gRPC and gossip for communication protocols, and is designed to be fault-tolerant and coherent.

 ## Authors